 |

-In the previous section, we have learned the pattern of digital roots.
+In the previous section, we have learned about one dimensional pattern of digital roots.
 In this section, we will explore the properties of simple arithmetic of digital roots.

 Addition